|SIYE Time:13:25 on 13th August 2022|

 'And we're going to talk to my grandfather, too,' Amber said.
 'Mum thinks that he might know something.'

-‘You’ve got a long way to go,’ she said.
-‘At least take a few biscuits, please.’
+Ginny nodded again.
+'You've got a long way to go,' she said.
+'At least take a few biscuits, please.'

 Amber thanked Ginny, but refused the offer.
 Terry smiled and grabbed three or four.